plazi/drosophilid-data/README.md

 Taxodros is maintained with semiannual updates, the next being in January 2024.
 It now includes a look up of DOIs for the existing articles, as well as ca 200 new articles per year ([Bächli](https://github.com/plazi/drosophilid-data/issues/20))

+the 2024 release con be found in the [Taxodro.github.io](https://taxodros.github.io/) repo

 ## Goal
 * create a repository for all the flies referenced in taxodros, eventually to link to the taxonomic names and to convert them.
 * add the zenodo deposition number and eventual created DOI to the provide bibliography